All Episodes

 It's orchiectomy.

-Whatever, you end up as the new Castrati.
+Whatever, you end up as the new castrati.

 And you know who you are.

-We're gonna have Bush's money cut off, we're only gonna fund it on March 31st, 2008.
+We're only going to fund it March 31st, 2008.

-Bush is gonna bring the troops home.
+And Bush is going to bring the troops home.

 And then all of a sudden, after these two weeks of huffing and puffing, Carl Levin went on television yesterday, was on Stephanopoulos' show.

-And Carl Levin said the Senate's not going to stop paying for the Iraq war, nor is it going to relent from insisting that President Bush keep pressing the bad dad government for a negotiated end to the violence.
+And Carl Levin said the Senate's not going to stop paying for the Iraq war, nor is it going to relent from insisting that President Bush keep pressing the bad dead government for a negotiated end to the violence.

-He took issue with an effort by Dingy Harry, fellow Democrat, leader of the Democrats in the Senate to cut off money for the war next year.
+He took issue with an effort by Dingy Harry, fellow Democrat, leader of the Democrats in the Senate, to cut off money for the war next year.

-He said, We're not going to vote to cut funding, period.
+He said, we're not going to vote to cut funding, period.

 We're going to fund the troops we always have.

-We're very strong in supporting the troops, so we're also well now.
+We're very strong in supporting the troops.

-Somebody didn't get the memo here.
+Well, now, somebody didn't get the memo here.

-I don't know if it's Dingy Harry didn't get the memo, and Pelosi didn't get the memo, or Carl Levin didn't get the memo.
+I don't know if it's Dingy Harry didn't get the memo and Pelosi didn't get the memo or Carl Levin didn't get the memo.

 But all we've heard the past two weeks is Bush better learn he's going to cave on this.